abical/abical.github.io/artPage.md

 Goodnight Charlie is a radio drama created in Adobe Audition in collaboration with SAY Sí artist, Ella Wilson, for SAY Sí’s 2018 September Showcase.
 The full podcase episode is available to stream on [SAY Sí's SoundCloud](https://soundcloud.com/user-430523344/good-night-charlie).

 The story follows ex government worker, Charlie, and his wife, Aspen, who are on the run from their previous lives and identities.
 After arriving at a desolate motel, Charlie is mysteriously confronted about his wife’s suspicious behaviors.

+### *Disloyal Camazotz* : Paper Craft

+Inspired by the Mayan bat god, Camazotz, this independently crafted piece was a homage to both Mayan culture and those who fought during the Mexican Revolution.
+This piece was digitally built in SketchUp and designed using Adobe Illustrator CC.
+The final product was sold and displayed at SAY Sí’s 2017 Muertitos Festival.